A restoration project at the heart of the Guatemalan Maya Biosphere.

 Lou Elena Bouey

-Born in France and living between England and Guatemala, Lou is an architect and researcher who focuses on creating healthy, resilience and community-driven spaces.
-She helps lead the project's construction projects, in particular our Educational Center
+Born in France and living between England and Guatemala, Lou is a systems designer and researcher who focuses on creating resilient, creative and community-driven spaces.
+She helps lead the project's construction projects, in particular our Educational Centre.

 Baltazar Giron